jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 mokit{RI,HF_prog=PySCF} (or PSI4, ORCA if you wish)

-in the input file of AutoMR.
+in the input file of `automr`.
 For small to medium-size molecules (Nbasis < 1500), better not use PySCF/PSI4/ORCA since their SCF is usually slower or harder to converge than that of Gaussian.

 Note: implementation of this keyword for PySCF/PSI4/ORCA has not been finished yet.